55 Marriage Interview Questions to Prepare for Your Green Card Interview

 What Kind of Questions Does Immigration Ask Couples?

-During a marriage green card interview, immigration officers ask questions about your spouse’s background, your relationship history, your shared household, and personal details to verify the authenticity of your marriage.
+During a marriage green card interview, immigration officers ask detailed green card interview questions about your spouse’s background, your relationship history, your shared household, and personal details to verify the authenticity of your marriage.
 These may include questions like your spouse’s full name, how you met, details about your home, or your spouse’s daily routines.

 What Are Example Immigration Interview Questions?

-Example marriage green card interview questions include: When did you and your spouse meet?
+Example green card interview questions for a marriage case include: When did you and your spouse meet?
 What is the color of your refrigerator?
 What time does your spouse wake up in the morning?
 Do you share a bank account?
 These questions test the legitimacy of your marriage, and the full list of 55 sample questions below will help you prepare.

-The questions that an immigration official will ask you during the marriage interview fall into 4 main categories:
+The I-130 green card interview questions, often referred to as marriage questions, that an immigration official may explore during the marriage interview generally fall into 4 main categories:

 i.
 Spouse’s Background and Basic Information About Spouse